Jean-Michel Basquiat: Final years and death: 1986–1988

 Basquiat is buried at Brooklyn's Green-Wood Cemetery.
 A private funeral was held at Frank E. Campbell Funeral Chapel on August 17, 1988.
 The funeral was attended by immediate family and close friends, including Keith Haring, Francesco Clemente, Glenn O'Brien, and Basquiat's former girlfriend Paige Powell.
 Art dealer Jeffrey Deitch delivered a eulogy.

 A public memorial was held at Saint Peter's Church on November 3, 1988.
 Among the speakers was Ingrid Sischy, who as the editor of Artforum got to know Basquiat well and commissioned a number of articles that introduced his work to the wider world.
 Basquiat's former girlfriend Suzanne Mallouk recited sections of A. R. Penck's "Poem for Basquiat" and his friend Fab 5 Freddy read a poem by Langston Hughes.
-The 300 guests included musicians John Lurie and Arto Lindsay, Keith Haring, poet David Shapiro, Glenn O'Brien, and members of Basquiat's former band Gray.
+The 300 guests included musicians John Lurie and Arto Lindsay, Haring, poet David Shapiro, Glenn O'Brien, and members of Basquiat's former band Gray.

-In memory of the late artist, Keith Haring created the painting A Pile of Crowns for Jean-Michel Basquiat.
+In memory of the late artist, Haring created the painting A Pile of Crowns for Jean-Michel Basquiat (1988).
 In the obituary Haring wrote for Vogue, he stated: "He truly created a lifetime of works in ten years.
 Greedily, we wonder what else he might have created, what masterpieces we have been cheated out of by his death, but the fact is that he has created enough work to intrigue generations to come.
 Only now will people begin to understand the magnitude of his contribution."